 Wildlife and nature’s colours flourish, with butterflies and bees busying themselves between bright and fragrant flowers.

-The land becomes a hive of activity, and if the August Bank Holiday is fine, the harvest is usually good.
+Of all the four seasons at Godminster, it is Summer when the land becomes a hive of activity, and if the August Bank Holiday is fine, the harvest is usually good.

 Seeds of Autumn